-- Employer is currently obliged to provide the employee with the essential employment conditions of the employment contract art.7:655 BW).
+- The employer is currently obliged to provide the employee with the essential employment conditions of the employment contract Art.
+7:655 BW).
 Per January 1st, the employer is obliged to always inform the employee in writing (or electronically) on the employment contract type.

 - Under current legislation, employers pay taxes on the wages of their employees.
 Part of this is the unemployment insurance benefits (WW).
 Per January 1st, 2020 the level of the unemployment benefits is linked to the employment contract type.

 - Employers are going to pay a low unemployment insurance premium for employees with a permanent contract and will pay a high unemployment benefit premium for employees with a fixed term employment contract.
 In this way, offering a permanent employment contract becomes (financially) more attractive for the employer.